NevermindNilas/TheAnimeScripter/README.md

 2. **Upscaling**: Enhance the resolution of your videos for an improved viewing experience.
 3. **Deduplication**: Optimize your video size by removing duplicate frames.
 4. **Segmentation**: Separate the background from the foreground for easier and faster rotobrushing.
+5. **Auto Clip Cutting**: Increase your productivity by automatically cutting your clips using a Scene Change Filter.
-5. **Integration with After Effects**: Seamlessly use our tool directly inside of After Effects.
+6. **Integration with After Effects**: Seamlessly use our tool directly inside of After Effects.
-6. **Model Chaining in After Effects**: Run Deduplication, Upscaling, Interpolation all in one.
+7. **Model Chaining in After Effects**: Run Deduplication, Upscaling, Interpolation all in one.
-7. **No Frame Extraction**: The script does 0 frame extraction, everything is being done in memory without additional decode and encode cycles.
+8. **No Frame Extraction**: The script does 0 frame extraction, everything is being done in memory without additional decode and encode cycles.

 ## 🛠️ Getting Started